 The Appropriate Adult Service in Ayrshire

-We have delivered the Appropriate Adult Service across Ayrshire for over four and a half years and responded to over 2400 requests.
+We have delivered the Appropriate Adult Service across Ayrshire for 6 years and in that time responded to approximately 3000 requests.
 Our average response time is under 40 minutes.

 We are proud of the service we provide and strive for continuous improvement.